notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

 To rectify this, there is now a self-signed Notepad++ Root Certificate Authority (CA) certificate.
 Starting with v8.8.3, this Root CA certificate is used to create a signing certificate for Notepad++'s installer and other binaries.
 Since this is not one of the "traditional" Certificate Authority entities, the Notepad++ Root CA certificate is not already included in your Windows installation, unlike the "big name" authorities.

 Assuming you trust the download connection, and trust Notepad++ to correctly issue signing certificates to itself for signing Notepad++ binaries, the following instructions can be followed so that your computer is made aware that signatures coming from the Notepad++ Root CA are valid:
-1. Download the x509 CA root certificate from https://notepad-plus-plus.org/notepadroot.crt
+1. Download the x509 CA root certificate from https://notepad-plus-plus.org/nppRoot.crt
 2. Open the certificate in the built-in Windows certificate viewer
-    - Usually, double-clicking the downloaded `notepadroot.crt` file is sufficient.
+    - Usually, double-clicking the downloaded `nppRoot.crt` file is sufficient.
     - Alternately, right clicking and choosing **Open** can also open it.
     - Under unusual circumstances, right clicking and choosing **Open With**, then choosing `Crypto Shell Extensions` is required.
 3. Once it's open